AlexOnData/toolswebproject/README.md

 # Tool Management Web Interface

-A simple web-based interface for managing tools within a warehouse or company.
+A web-based interface for managing tools within a warehouse or company.
 This project provides a front-end dashboard and a Node.js backend script to connect to a SQL Server database, allowing basic tool administration.

 > ⚠️ **Project Status**